rgalanakis/robgforpps/_pages/one-city.md

 For example, urban households have 1/4 of the GHG emissions of suburban households.
 By increasing enrollment, PPS would have a large emissions reduction impact.
 Money spent on certain direct GHG reductions may be better spent on enrollment increases.

-One City Policy: Incorporate home-to-school transportation into the Climate Crisis Response Plan to encourage pulling more levers to reduce carbon emissions.
+{% include policy-proposal.html slug="climate" text="Incorporate home-to-school transportation into the Climate Crisis Response Plan to encourage pulling more levers to reduce carbon emissions." %}
-{:class="policy-proposal"}

 Transportation is the largest contributor to emissions in Oregon, and it has almost no reduction over 1990 levels, largely because we are driving more.
 Yet the plan is silent on home-to-school transportation, even though these car trips have an emissions impact on par with all PPS transportation emissions.
 By replacing car trips with walking, biking, or the bus, PPS can reduce the emissions it is responsible for.
 Money spent on replacing vehicles may be better spent on getting families walking and biking.